 How long should a noise assessment take?

-Eight hour daily averages in noise assessment
+Eight hour daily averages in noise assessment and measurement time

-The Noise Regs talk about an employer having a reasonable estimate of the daily noise exposure levels for employees and the standard way to calculate that is over an eight hour working day.
+The Noise Regs talk about an employer having a ‘reasonable estimate’ of the daily noise exposure levels for employees and the standard way to calculate that is over an eight hour working day.
 But, that doesn’t mean a noise assessment has to last for eight hours.

 To take two scenarios:

-• Steve works on the press for three hours and then on a robotic welder five hours.
+• Steve works on the press for three hours and then on a robotic welder for five hours.
 If you measure the press and the welder separately you will get a noise reading for each.
-Then some maths magic can add the two exposures together, including their respective exposure times, and give you an eight hour daily average figure.
+Then some maths can add the two exposures together, including their respective exposure times, and give you an eight hour daily average figure.

 Number of noise meters makes a big difference.

 Back when I started doing noise assessments, most noise assessments were done with one noise meter whereas now I am using up to fifteen noise meters at once.
-That means I can gather the same data now in one hour which would have taken two days to do in the past.
+That means I can gather the same data now in an hour which would have taken two days to do in the past.

-Machines running times influence the noise assessment
+Machine running times influence the noise assessment

 Previous